Business Valuations In Divorce

 As a last resort, the business may have to be sold off, but liquidation typically reduces the value to both parties.
 We make every effort to preserve the business and negotiate a favorable trade-off instead of dividing a business and its assets.

-For comprehensive handling of your divorce, call our Somerville office at 908-396-8330 to schedule a consultation, or reach us through our online form.
+For comprehensive handling of your divorce, call our Bridgewater office at 908-396-8330 to schedule a consultation, or reach us through our online form.
 We practice in Middlesex County, Somerset County, Hunterdon County, Morris County, Union County and Mercer County.